 Exploration Log 13: Interview with Matthew I. Thompson, author of On Life Support: Eco-Dystopian Cinema in the Long 1970s (2026)

 Over the last few years, I have highlighted a smattering of the vast range of spectacular scholarship on science fiction in my reviews and Exploration Log series that intrigue me.1 Today I have an interview with Matthew I. Thompson, author of the brand new book On Life Support: Eco-Dystopian Cinema in the Long 1970s (2026).
-Due to the focus of my site and research interests, I focused my questions primarily on the historical rather than theory-focused sections of his book.
+Due to the focus of my site and research interests, I narrowed my questions primarily on the historical rather than theory-centric sections of his book.

 You can buy a copy directly from University of Minnesota Press here or on Amazon.
 Paperbacks copies are relatively inexpensive ($28) for an academic press.